 However, American Express reserves the right to revoke an introductory offer if it suspects you are gaming the system.
 Signing up for a card with a big welcome offer, only to downgrade to one with a cheaper annual fee a few months later, can be a red flag.
 Although business cards don’t have the one-year rule, it is still a good benchmark to shoot for if you want to avoid suspicion.

 The biggest restriction on product changes is that American Express requires they happen within the same card family.

 What this means is that you must stay within the same rewards currency and type of card.
 For instance, you can switch from one Delta SkyMiles card to another, but you cannot switch between a Delta card and a Marriott card.
 Finally, you cannot upgrade or downgrade between business and consumer credit cards.

 Once you’ve determined which new American Express business card is best for you – and that you’re eligible to upgrade – completing the process is very straightforward.

 You’ll start by calling the customer service number listed on the back of your card and requesting to upgrade.
 The American Express representative will then determine your eligibility based on your account history.
 Once approved, all of your account information will transfer over to your new product.
 You’ll receive a new card in the mail, but you should start earning your new rewards rate immediately.

 See related: How to upgrade an American Express card

 If your new business card has a higher annual fee than your previous one, the charge will be prorated based on the amount of time left in your account year.
 Additionally, you’ll be refunded the prorated amount of your old annual fee.

-Don’t forget, you won’t qualify for an introductory bonus when you upgrade your card – unless you are specifically targeted.
+Don’t forget, you won’t qualify for an introductory offer when you upgrade your card – unless you are specifically targeted.
 American Express welcome offers are reserved for new applicants.